-- The electrically-clutched belt-driven rotary-vane primer pump creates a high vacuum by continuous lubrication of rotor and vanes.
-Therefore the primer lubricant supply tanks (4 quarts) should be kept full at all times. - Recommended primer system lubricant is Darley PRIME GREEN.
+The electric motor rotary van primer pump creates a high vacuum by continuous lubrication of rotor and vanes.
+Therefore the primer lubricant supply tanks (4 quarts) should be kept full at all times.
+Recommended primer system lubricant is Darley PRIME GREEN.
 PRIME GREEN is an environmentally safe, non-toxic, biodegradable lubricant.
-Its use assures proper primer vane lubricant while minimizing environmental effects. - After the main pump is drained, run the primer motor to drain primer lines and re-lubricate the primer pump. - The vent-hole on the lubricant tank cap should be kept open at all times to prevent siphoning of lubricant from the tank after the pump is stopped.
-Do not increase the size of this hole.
+Its use assures proper primer vane lubricant while minimizing environmental effects.

+After the main pump is drained, run the primer motor to drain primer lines and re-lubricate the primer pump.

+The vent hole on the lubricant tank cap should be kept open at all times to prevent siphoning lubricant from the tank after the pump is stopped.
+Do not increase the size of the hole.